ianb/intra-game/README.md

 Is Gemini good?
 Eh.
 It's no GPT or Claude.
 But it'll do.

+## Are Gemini safety controls a problem?

+Why yes they are, I'm glad ~~I~~ you asked!

+I am entirely ok with this being a PG-rated game.
+Unfortunately the safety controls often enforce something closer to a G rating.
+Even the most minor insults will trigger safety controls, such as "you are dumb."
+It's hard to get any characters to fight, or to get the narrator to describe anything but de-escalation...
+I'm mostly okay with this, but even attempting will often lead to a safety violation.
+Once I get to implementing the dance-off battle will Gemini thwart my attemps with its safety controls?
+Time will tell!

 ## How does the LLM interaction work?

-In general the LLM will always output responses enclosed in tags.
+In general the LLM should always output responses enclosed in tags.
 It's not "real" HTML or XML or any kind of markup, it's just ways to wrap different kinds of output that can appear in a single response.

 I deliberately did not use Tools or function calls for this.
 In part because Gemini isn't very good at them.
 But also the basic model of how a tool works isn't good for a game.
 The providers all generally expect:

 1. Setup the situation as a prompt
 2. Get the LLM to emit one or more tool calls (and handling the LLM's reluctance to actually emit multiple calls)
 3. "Return" the "execution" of the tool call.
 This makes sense if the LLM is looking up information, but for a game it's mostly just updating game state and there's not interesting results.
-4. Prod the LLM into finishing the response.
+4. Prod the LLM into finishing the response given the result of those executions.

 I really want the LLM to simply state what should happen, and then make it happen, and not return to the LLM at all.